 Of course, the best evidence is your own.
 Many customers start with a small device and work up to larger devices as they become convinced of red light therapy’s potential for their skin.

-Like most beauty products, the effects of right light therapy take time.
+Like most beauty products, the effects of red light therapy take time.
 Each device comes with its own recommended usage time, usually from three to 10 minutes per treatment area.
 You can choose to use it once or twice a day, or every other day, as your schedule allows.
 Consistency is key to seeing results.
 Even so, improvement to skin tone and appearance will happen gradually.
 You may see minor results quickly, but you will continue to see the full effects over three to six months.
 After that, you will want to use the device less frequently for maintenance.